draddo11/100-days-of-code/r1-log.md

 started a full full screen landing page with html and cee by @traversymedia
 ## R1D60
 FINALLY DONE with the full page landing page ..not perfect will keep working on it
+## R1D61
+Read the css visual dictionary and a little bit of eloquent js 3rd edition node js section .. did a little node js on ibm ..